vfarcic/devops26/manuscript/06-env.md

 # Only if you had troubles to follow the previous chapter
 git merge orig

 # Only if you had troubles to follow the previous chapter
-rm -rf charts

-# Only if you had troubles to follow the previous chapter
 git push